 - Leases which were originally granted for less than 21 years: These leases will also end when the commonhold is registered, but whether the leaseholder’s permission is needed depends on whether the person registering the commonhold is prepared to offer the leaseholder a replacement lease on the same terms as their original lease for the same number of years that are left on the original lease.
 Once the new lease is agreed, this must be entered on the Land Registry to protect the leaseholder.
 In cases such as these, there are two options relating to permission on the application for registration.

 - If the leaseholder will receive a replacement lease, they do not need to give permission in the application to register the commonhold.

 - If the leaseholder will not receive a replacement lease, they do need to give permission in the application to register commonhold.

 In all cases, a county court has the power to rule that a leaseholder’s permission is not needed if, after all reasonable efforts, the leaseholder cannot be identified or found or has failed to respond to requests to provide permission.

 Examples of the registration process

-- The developer (who is the freeholder) will apply for registration under section 7 (without unit-holders).
+- The developer (the freeholder) will apply for registration under section 7 of the Commonhold and Leasehold Reform Act 2002.(without unit-holders).